marisacasillas/chatterlab/course_instructions/instructions-final_exam.md

 Please write one paragraph (200–500 words) describing a theory, paper, finding, method, and/or experience you encountered in this course that has changed the way you look at human communication.
 What changed for you, and why?

 ### Grading
-Full credit for this course refection will:
+Full credit for this course reflection will:

 - Mention a specific theory, paper, finding, method, or experience,
 - Describe a change in thinking about human communication ("before" and "after"), and